Half Marathon 21km

 Time limit

-The Half Marathon 21km race has no time limits or cut off points.
+The Half Marathon 21km race has no time cut-off limit.

 Race description

-We ascend for the next 1.4km, reaching the 4οkm (water supply) and enter the magical new path that will lead us to the Kipoi village after 6km (10th km) where the Main Support Station is located.
+We then climb for the next 1.4 km, reaching the 4th km (water station) and enter the beautiful new trail that will lead us to Kipoi after 6 km (10th km), where the Main Aid Station is located.

-We proceed for about 700m, until we meet and cross over the Tritoxon bridge and enter a path without special slopes, reaching the 12.5th km, passing over the Kokkoros Bridge.
+We proceed for about 700 m until we reach and cross the Tritoxo (Triple-arch) Bridge and continue on a trail with gentle slopes, reaching the 12.5th km, crossing over the Kokkoros Bridge.

-From there begins the essential uphill of the race and after 2km (14.5km) we pass through the village of Koukouli (water supply) and then we meet the village of Kapesovo (16km).
+From there, the main uphill section of the race begins, and after 2 km (14.5 km), we pass through the village of Koukouli (water station), then continue to the village of Kapesovo (16th km).

-We continue uphill again, reaching the 19th km at the point of Agios Georgios, just before we meet Skala Tsepelovou.
-There is an impressive downhill and technical path, from where we can already see the finish amphitheatrically.
+The climb continues, reaching the 19th km at the location of Agios Georgios, just before we reach the Tsepelovo Steps.
+There, a spectacular downhill and technical trail begins, from where the finish line can already be seen amphitheatrically.

-This is the final route, which after 2km will lead us to the finish, at Tsepelovo High School from where we started.
+This is the final section of the course, which after 2 km will lead us to the finish at the Tsepelovo High School, where we started.

 • *C.E.G.: Cumulative Elevation Gain